Affiliate Marketing VS. Freelancing

 Today, we’ll go over the key differences between the two, so that you can make a more informed decision.

-This is a method that is good for those who, have no plans on creating your own product and or service.
+This is a method that’s good for those who, don’t have any plans on creating their own product and or service.

-To clarify what I mean, you’ve decided to lock arms with a company of your choice, that offers an affiliate program.
+To clarify what I mean, you’ve decided to lock arms with a company – of your choice, and that company uses a marketing strategy that’s called an affiliate program.

-Next, you agree to share that company’s product with your audience.
+Next, you agree to share that company’s products with your audience.

 Once your audience makes a purchase through your special affiliate link, you earn money as an affiliate marketer.